Saksham128/EasyDrakSetup/Installation_instructions/winVulnerable.md

 # Guide For Making Windows Vulnerable

 This is a guide for making windows vulnerable for successful execution of malware.
-This is generally done by *"Cyber Security Researchers"* for *"Malware Analysis"*.
+This is generally done by *"Cyber Security Researchers"* for *"Malware Analysis"* purposes.

 ## Step 1: Disable Windows Firewall And Defender.